Written by Jes Gonzalez

 If you feel like this list is getting a bit long, not to worry; this step should be quick.
 Simply review the changes and comments made by your proofreader and implement them.
 A perfectly polished draft should be looking back at you.
-At last, a finalized manuscript!
+At last, a finalized book!

 Post Stage 4: Query Package Creation

 Now that your novel is finally complete, you can pat yourself on the back!